Guillermo del Toro: Views

-However, del Toro is not entirely disparaging of Catholic Christianity, and his background continues to influence his work.
-While discussing The Shape of Water, del Toro discussed the Catholic influence on the film, stating, "A very Catholic notion is the humble force, or the force of humility, that gets revealed as a god-like figure toward the end.
+Del Toro is not entirely disparaging of Catholicism, and his background continues to influence his work.
+While discussing The Shape of Water, he mentioned the Catholic influence on the film: "A very Catholic notion is the humble force, or the force of humility, that gets revealed as a god like figure toward the end.
 It's also used in fairy tales.
-In fairy tales, in fact, there is an entire strand of tales that would be encompassed by the title 'The Magical Fish.'
+In fairy tales, in fact, there is an entire strand of tales that would be encompassed by the title 'The Magical Fish'.
 And [it's] not exactly a secret that a fish is a Christian symbol."
-In the same interview, he still maintained that he does not believe in an afterlife, stating "I don't think there is life beyond death, I don't.
+In the same interview, he said, "I don't think there is life beyond death, I don't.
 But I do believe that we get this clarity in the last minute of our life.
 The titles we achieved, the honors we managed, they all vanish.
 You are left alone with you and your deeds and the things you didn't do.
 And that moment of clarity gives you either peace or the most tremendous fear, because you finally have no cover, and you finally realize exactly who you are."

+In an interview for his book and exhibition Guillermo del Toro at Home with Monsters, del Toro stated in 2016, "A lot of Mexican Catholic dogma, the way it's taught, it's about existing in a state of grace, which I found impossible to reconcile with the much darker view of the world and myself, even as a child.
+I couldn't make sense of impulses like rage or envy and, when I was older, more complex ones, you know.
+I felt there was a deep cleansing allowing for imperfection through the figure of a monster.
+Monsters are the patron saints of imperfection."

+Del Toro is highly skeptical of AI in filmmaking, telling the British Film Institute in September 2024, "I saw a demo of AI [being used for animation] and I thought, 'Oh, that's what people think animation is: giving prompts and the computer does it. [...]
+AI has demonstrated that it can do semi-compelling screensavers—that's essentially that.
+And I think the value of art is not how much it costs and how little effort it requires, it's how much you would risk to be in its presence.
+Are [screensavers] going to make [viewers] cry because they lost a son, a mother?
+Because they misspent their youth?
+No. [AI is] in the hands of people that don't think about it as a tool but as a solution. [...]
+It should be, if at all, optional."
+In an interview with NPR's Fresh Air, del Toro again expressed disinterest and skepticism in generative AI in film saying "The other day, somebody wrote me an email, said, 'What is your stance on AI?'
+And my answer was very short.
+I said, 'I'd rather die.'"